elasticio/sftp-component/README.md

 #### Configuration Fields
 * **Allow Empty Result** - (dropdown, optional, defaults to `No`): Do not thrown error when no objects were found
 * **Allow ID to be Omitted** - (dropdown, optional, defaults to `No`): Do not thrown error when object id is missing
+* **Emit file content (Base64) instead of putting it to the storage** - (checkbox, optional, defaults to `No`): When checked, a file will not be put into the internal storage.
+The file content in Base64 representation will be emitted as a part of the message

 #### Input Metadata
 - **Path and File Name** - (string, required if `Allow ID to be Omitted` set to `No`): Full filename and path to the file

 #### Output Metadata
 * **type** - (string, required): File type